stephentkennedy/vogon_media_server/README.md

 You will need to setup a database and database user that can create tables, that done, the installer.php will install the needed database information.

 As mentioned above, this is not in anything close to a release state, so expect things not to work completely, or for hard-coded variables to need to be changed.
 This will be addressed in the future.

+## Building
+Since this is primarily a PHP project nothing needs to be compiled, but in an effort to make it easier to deploy there is a build process in place, though it does not currently install anything it might need outside its own directory.
+Additionally, it needs access to the PHP zip module to function, and does not currently build the .zip correctly on Windows machines.

+There is a pre-established route at "\/build".
+Simply navigate there in your browser, and the server will build you a zip file that contains a "fresh install", basically everything the system needs to run, minus the contents of your media server and your database connection information.
+It does carry over routes and var data.
+You can find this file in the root directory when it is finished building.